JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/working-with-internet-information-services-iis/index.md

 ## IIS Express

-Let's start with the more common IIS Express experience from Visual Studio and how it compares to Rider's experience.
+Let's start with the more common IIS Express experience from Visual Studio, and how it compares to Rider's experience.
 Beginning with a new ASP.NET Core web application, we can see our solution structure, which includes C# files, JSON setting files, and launch settings.

 ![Basic ASP.NET Core web application in Visual Studio](./1-visual-studio-web-application.png)